Talking Heads: Understanding Inter-layer Communication in Transformer Language Models: Introduction

-Our findings indicate more broadly that neural networks are capable of learning intricately structured representations from self-supervised pretraining without inductive biases, which might have important implications for the emergence of abstract and content-independent operations, and for developing methods for steering and understanding these models (see Discussion, \S\ref{sec:discussion}).
+Our findings indicate more broadly that LMs are capable of learning intricately structured representations from self-supervised pretraining without inductive biases.
+This may have important implications for the emergence of abstract and content-independent operations, and for developing methods for steering and understanding these models (see Discussion, \S\ref{sec:discussion}).